 View Our Rooms

-Our rooms come furnished and provide cable television as well as wired and wireless internet connections.
+Our rooms come furnished and provide wired and wireless internet connections, as well as a Television Streaming Service.
 The halls also have lounges and kitchen facilities for students to use.
 Some halls also include special Living Learning Communities that residents can apply to be a part of.

 Residence Hall Assignment Priority